Jason-Whitmore/jpf/docs/Examples.md

 ![Multiclass classification decision boundaries](images/multiclass_classification.png)

-The classifier is a standard 2 hidden layer neural network but uses a final Dense layer of size 4 followed by a SoftmaxLayer to turn the output into a discrete probability distribution.
+The classifier is a standard 2 hidden layer neural network but then uses a Dense layer of size 4 followed by a SoftmaxLayer to turn the output into a discrete probability distribution.
 The training outputs are one-hot encoded, meaning that the index of the output component being equal to 1 is the class the input belongs to.
-For example, training output vector [0,0,1,0] means that the associated input vector belongs to class 3.
+For example, training output vector [0,0,1,0] means that the associated input vector belongs to class 2.

 Once the classifier is trained, both the training loss and accuracy (number of correct classifications / total number of samples) will be displayed.
 The predicted class is just the index of the output vector which is the highest.

-The classifier will also be saved and loaded from disk to test functionality.
+The classifier will also be saved and loaded from disk to test saving/loading functionality.

 Program output: